-The application of these regulations and the understanding of the expectations of its stakeholders are for the Group not only a mean of mitigating regulatory risks but also sources of new development opportunities.
+The application of these regulations and the understanding of its stakeholders' expectations are for the Group not only a way of mitigating regulatory risks but also a source of new development opportunities.

 Faced with the rising societal challenges, the Group wished to formulate a framework of principles applicable in its relations with its stakeholders and to deploy a set of means aimed at accompanying the changes in the context in which it evolves and at facing today's challenges.